theman-oj10/Hoopify/README.md

     "react-native-web": "~0.18.11"

 User Testing

 Since we were unable to deploy our application, we gathered a few friends who are basketball enthusiasts and made them try out the application on our local machine.
-We asked them the following questions:

-We managed to get 7 responses:
+We managed to get 7 responses.

 Based on our limited user testing, we learned that more than implementing a myriad of features we should really work on making our core features better for milestone 2 we were ambitious and attempted to implement many features which sacrificed the accuracy of the core computer vision algorithms we were using.
 We also learned that the user interface is intuitive but we need to add more modern styling to make it production ready.
 It was great to see that a lot of these users shared the same awe we had when we started this project as we thought this is a cool application we can build.

-Software Engineering Practices
-Github/Version Control
-We used Github for version control and made commits frequently but were inconsistent with using a new branch for each feature.
-This is something we will fix in future commits.

-ERD (Firebase)

-Proposed Program Flow

 Development Plan